 Ending your day with some flexibility training is a great way ensure you get better sleep and wake up feeling less stiff and more energetic.
 Before bed, try making your way through a 10-15 minute routine that starts with dynamic stretching and ends with static stretches.
 With your dynamic moves, focus on loosening tight muscles from the day and warming up muscles you want to stretch more deeply in the minutes that follow.
 Once you feel warm and loose, stretch your major muscle groups like quads, hamstrings, abdomen, and the muscles of the upper back.
 Pay special attention to any sore areas.

 Targeting specific parts of the body when flexibility training can result in the most impactful benefits.
-Most of us carry our stress in the form of tight muscles in the core, hips and neck regions.
-Focusing on loosening these areas can make a huge difference in how you feel on a daily basis.
+Most of us carry our stress in the form of tight muscles in the core, hips, and neck regions.
+Focusing on loosening these areas can make a huge difference in how you feel daily.
 To work on the hips, try moves like lunges and squats as well as stretches like pigeon pose and butterfly.
-Twists and cat-cows are great for lengthening and strengthening the muscles of the core while neck rolls, shoulder rolls and rhomboid stretches are ideal for relieving tightness in the neck and upper back.
+Twists and cat-cows are great for lengthening and strengthening the muscles of the core while neck rolls, shoulder rolls, and rhomboid stretches are ideal for relieving tightness in the neck and upper back.